RealMelkor/Gemigit/README.md

 ## Contact

-For inquiries about this software or the instance running at gemini://gemini.rmf-dev.com, you can contact the main maintainer of this project at : rawmonk@firemail.cc
+For inquiries about this software or the instance running at gemini://gemini.rmf-dev.com, you can contact the main maintainer of this project at : inquiry@rmf-dev.com

 [0]: https://geminiprotocol.net/
 [1]: https://portal.mozz.us/gemini/gemini.rmf-dev.com/